 Welcome to the Physical Education Department

-At Poole High School, we offer students a broad and balanced physical education experience that is linked to the guiding principles of the National Curriculum.
-The physical education curriculum is a high-quality curriculum that inspires all students to succeed and excel in competitive sports and other physically demanding activities.
-It will provide opportunities for our students to become more physically competent in ways that supports their health, fitness and wellbeing.
-Our curriculum offers all students the chance to compete in sports and other activities which build character and help to embed values such as fairness and respect.
+At Poole High School, we offer students a broad and balanced physical education experience aligned with the guiding principles of the National Curriculum.
+The physical education curriculum is high-quality and inspires all students to succeed and excel in competitive sports and other physically demanding activities.
+It provides our students with opportunities to become more physically competent, supporting their health, fitness, and well-being.
+Our curriculum offers all students the opportunity to compete in sports and other activities that build character and embed values such as fairness and respect.

 PE Curriculum Maps